Meet Dr. Maria Millan.

 Like I said, she is unstoppable, which is why I proceeded to ask what she intends to do in her “first 100 days in office?”

-“The establishment of alpha clinics was the first program I led at CIRM.
+“The establishment of the Alpha Stem Cell Clinics Network was the first program I led at CIRM.
 We are so pleased with the success of this network so far and that we are now expanding the network from three to five Alpha Clinics – at the City of Hope, UCSD, UCLA/UC Irvine and most recently, UCSF and UC Davis.”

 Say what?!
-If you read that and wondered if alpha clinicas are some kind of vitamin, let me provide context:
+If you read that and wondered if alpha clinics are some kind of vitamin, let me provide context:

 Alpha Clinics are hospitals and laboratories that are prepared to design, administer, or advise on safety tests for new stem cell clinical trials.
 When a new therapy is to be tested, a multi-disciplinary center of excellence (i.e. alpha clinic) would be ready and waiting, with expert scientists/medical doctors/clinicians/nurses available.
 With these networks, the field wins and the patient wins as clinical trials can be done faster without compromising safety, rigor or quality.